victorbaldin56/Onegin/README.md

 A string sorter written on C, can sort strings by the beginning and by the end.

 ## Disclaimer
-The original text of the poem remains untouched/
+The original text of the poem remains untouched.

 ## Build
 ```